tonipohl/ActionableMessages/README.md

 # Actionable Messages for Outlook and Teams

 Outlook Actionable Messages is a simple and powerful declarative layout format with adaptive cards that offer a lot of flexibility and allow for visually rich cards.
 This repository includes samples for the session "Use Outlook Actionable Messages and Take Action in Outlook" held together with [@magrom](http://twitter.com/magrom) at [Microsoft Exchange Community Airlift](https://mecairlift.event.microsoft.com/ ) in September 2022.
-Also, thanks to [@cwilfing](http://twitter.com/cwilfing) for his support for sending via Graph and reacting.
+Thanks to [@cwilfing](http://twitter.com/cwilfing) for his support for sending AM via Graph and the refresh logic.

 ## Samples